Mayank447/C-Shell/README.md

 1212
 ```
 - Pipes are supported for passing information between commands.
 The shell handles multiple pipes and executes commands sequentially.
+- Note there must be commands to the left and right of the pipe symbol.
+Otherwise an error "Invalid use of pipe" will be printed.

 ### 2.3 Redirection along with Pipes
 ```